adriano282/spring-cloud-app-multitenant-example/README.md

 # spring-cloud-app-multitenant-example

+It is a sample API: data clients suggests.

+Some Applied Tecnologies:

+    Zuul Server as Edge Server;
+    Eureka Server as Service Discovery and Registration Spring Cloud Config for Centralization of Configurations Docker to virtualization environment
+    Docker Compose to orchestrate the docker containers Spring Boot 2.0

+The multitenant logic is applied through the Zuul Filter and Filter from Servlet Lib.

-teps to run this project in local machine:
+Steps to run this project in local machine:

 1. Clone repository:
     git clone https://adrianoj@bitbucket.org/ifcintegration/ifc-integration.git